 Below are key MQSeries calls need to write in COBOL program.
 Read MQSeries with COBOL sample program.
-In this post you will learn how to write different calls in COBOL program.
+In this post, you will learn how to write different calls in the COBOL program.

 The working storage section of any MQ series program usually carries the following 4 IBM supplied copybooks.